Hairum-Qureshi/gradcatalog-ai/README.md

 ---

 ## Motivation
-Our capstone client requested an expanded dataset of question-answer pairs for the chatbot.
+My capstone client requested an expanded dataset of question-answer pairs for the chatbot.
 I contributed by developing a system that automatically compiles data from the university’s graduate catalog.
 Instead of manually gathering questions from numerous web pages, I implemented a web scraping pipeline to retrieve and structure relevant content, reducing manual work and improving dataset coverage.

 ---